 In 2008 Moorpark College and University of La Verne formed an innovative new program, University of La Verne at Moorpark College.
-Through this program, La Verne offers bachelor’s degree completion programs at Moorpark College so that students can complete one of three bachelor’s degrees at Moorpark.
-Three majors—Business Administration, Child Development, and Liberal Studies (Elementary Teaching)—are offered.
+Through this program, La Verne offers bachelor’s degree completion programs at Moorpark College, so students can complete a bachelor’s degrees at Moorpark in Child Development.
 Upon completion of the program, University of La Verne confers the bachelor’s degree.

 The program is taught and administered by the faculty and staff of the La Verne Ventura County Campus in Oxnard, supported by our traditional campus in La Verne.